imfing/hextra/exampleSite/content/docs/advanced/customization.md

 #### Navbar

-- `nav-container` - The navbar container
+- `hextra-nav-container` - The navbar container
-- `nav-container-blur` - The navbar container in blur element
+- `hextra-nav-container-blur` - The navbar container in blur element
-- `hamburger-menu` - The hamburger menu button
+- `hextra-hamburger-menu` - The hamburger menu button

 #### Footer